 The Grand Prix Foundation of Long Beach was incorporated in January of 1991 as a 501 (c)(3) publicly supported organization whose purpose is to raise funds, through a series of charitable events held in conjunction with the annual Acura Grand Prix of Long Beach.
 Building on the drama and fanfare surrounding the race, which annually attracts crowds in excess of 185,000, the Foundation schedules exciting events open to businesses and public participation.

-The Grand Prix Foundation of Long Beach is once again planning on staging two exciting activities around the Acura Grand Prix of Long Beach:
+The Grand Prix Foundation of Long Beach is once again planning on staging an exciting activity around the Acura Grand Prix of Long Beach:

 Grand Prix 5K – April 2, 2023

 The popular Grand Prix 5K, which was cancelled in 2020 due to the pandemic, is expected to make its return in the weeks leading up to the Acura Grand Prix.
 With a unique course that will take participants on to the actual Grand Prix racetrack in downtown Long Beach, the race has been a hit since its inception in 2018.